skedwards88/react-base/README.md

 The value of `"../."` for `start_url` is required for this configuration to work, since the FaviconsWebpackPlugin puts the manifest.json file into an `assets` directory that is one level lower than where webpack puts `index.html`.

 `favicons-webpack-plugin` does not generate maskable icons.

-Alternatively, instead of using `favicons-webpack-plugin`, you could instead create all of the icons separately and use `copy-webpack-plugin` to copy the icons and manifest to the dist directory at build time.

 ### Lighthouse